sushant-suse/longhorn-article/Longhorn_v2.md

 - **Anti-Affinity**: Prevent volumes from being placed on the same node to improve fault tolerance.

 ## Integration and Interactions between Longhorn and Kubernetes
-Longhorn is designed around tight integration with Kubernetes which enables it to act as a native storage solution within the container orchestration ecosystem.
+Longhorn is designed around tight integration with Kubernetes which enables it to act as a built-in storage solution within the container orchestration ecosystem.

 ### How Longhorn integrates with Kubernetes’ storage classes, volumes, PVCs and CSI
 Longhorn utilizes Kubernetes StorageClasses to define different storage provisioning policies such as replication count, snapshot frequency, and backup configurations.
-Users can create PVCs referencing these StorageClasses, and Longhorn will dynamically provision the required Persistent Volumes (PVs).
+Users can create PVCs referencing these StorageClasses, and Longhorn dynamically provision the required Persistent Volumes (PVs).
 This enables on-demand storage provisioning based on application requirements.
 The CSI driver acts as the bridge, translating Kubernetes storage requests into Longhorn API calls.
-This allows pods to mount Longhorn volumes just like any other Kubernetes-supported storage backend.
+This allows pods to mount Longhorn volumes just like any other Kubernetes-supported storage back-end.

 Longhorn is fully compliant with the Container Storage Interface (CSI) standards.